covertnine/c9-starter/readme.txt

 == Changelog ==

+= 2.7.6 =
+New translations and bug fix for new cover block.

 = 2.7.5 =
 Fixes to alignwide cover blocks in admin and new block markup for some block patterns with WordPress 6.5.2